WladHD/CommonLibSSE-Sandbox/README.md

 # Goals of this branch
-- Binding the "DoBeLikeScript.psc" to a quest (?) with C++
-	- No fully dynamic binding yet
-	- Binding is set by Creation Kit (new Quest -> adding existing Script)
 - DBLSandboxMyNativeFunction() is set in C++, works

-ToDo:
-- Create Quest dynamically and bind "DoBeLikeScript.psc" to that
+- Quest dynamically created and "DoBeLikeScript.psc" bound

+TODO
+- Bind "DoBeLikeHorseScript.psc" to horse... kinda works
+	- OnInit() event shot, but all other reference methods arent working (pain)

 # Plugin skeleton for CommonLibSSE-NG
 - Generates a .dll file from C++